You can also see descriptions of the 2016 FIGs in our Big Book of FIGs.

 - Have group learning assignments and activities;

-- Some FIGs have restrictions for admittance or require specific scores on the ALEKS math placement exam or both;
+- Might have restrictions for admittance or require specific scores on the ALEKS math placement exam or both;

-- Are part of a larger Thematic or General Learning Community.
+- Are nested within a Thematic or General Learning Community.

-Right: Students in FIGs often get more of an opportunity to interact with professors, upper level students and people in the community who share their passions.
-The Engineering BBQ with professors during the first week of classes is just one example of this.
+Students in FIGs often get more of an opportunity to interact with professors, upper level students and people in the community who share their passions.

 Questions about FIGs